patteg21/phase-2-project/README.md

 ## Installation
 Install this library for router:

-'''bash
-npm install react-router-dom
+'''bash npm install react-router-dom'''
-'''

 ## Starting Project
 In order to start the project, cd into phase-2-project directory.

 In order to run it open a terminal and use this command:
-'''bash
-json-server --watch db.json
+'''bash json-server --watch db.json'''
-'''

 This will host the json database for the applicaiton.
 Next use this command in a seperate terminal:
-'''bash
-npm start
+'''bash npm start'''
-'''

 It will prompt to run on a different port, continue with entering 'y'.
 It is likely to run on port 3001